Balls of Fury: Plot

 Upon learning that Wolfschtagg is his last opponent, Daytona requests extraction.
-Rodriguez comes up with a plan to brutally injure Daytona so that he can safely concede.
-Rodriguez breaks Daytona's arm before Daytona can tell him that he has changed his mind.
+Rodriguez formulates a plan to break Daytona's arm so that he can safely reconsider.
 Feng discovers Rodriguez's attempts to contact the FBI and forces Daytona to face Wolfschtagg, then substitutes Maggie.
 When Wolfschtagg protests, Feng kills him.
-Daytona plays one-handed and tries to stall for time.
-Maggie tries to lose on purpose to sacrifice herself.
+Daytona plays one-handed and tries stalling for time.
+Maggie tries losing on purpose to sacrifice herself.
 However, Daytona uses his ping-pong expertise to hit Maggie with the ball.
-While this goes on, they escape together.
 Enraged, Feng orders them both executed.
-Mahogany shoots a poisonous dart at Daytona, but Maggie thwarts her.
-Daytona throws the poisoned paddle back at Mahogany, killing her.
-The FBI swarms the place, during which the heroes attempt to escape, but Daytona's attempts to rescue Feng's slaves cause their capture.
+Mahogany shoots her dart at Daytona, but Maggie thwarts her.
+Daytona throws the paddle back at Mahogany, killing her.
+The FBI swarms the place, during which Daytona and his friends attempt to escape, but are captured after Daytona fails to rescue Feng's slaves.
 Feng plays Daytona to determine which of Wong's students is the superior ping pong player.

-During the game, Daytona trips Feng's bodyguard and sets off the self-destruct sequence.
-Feng reveals there is no way to turn off the suits.
-He also states that he changed the rules so that the ball can now be bounced off any surface once and still be in play.
+Daytona trips Feng's bodyguard during the game and activates the self-destruct sequence.
+Feng reveals they cannot turn off the suits.
+He also states that he changed the rules so that the ball can be bounced off any surface once and still be in play.
 The game moves through several buildings and finally onto a bridge over a nearby river.
-After Wong informs Daytona that Feng has a weak backhand, Daytona exploits his weakness, and Feng is electrocuted, falling into the river.
-Daytona and his friends, along with Feng's slaves, escape in Wong's boat as the facility explodes.
-Two months later, the major characters are reunited for the reopening of Wong's rebuilt Mushu shop while also still hosting ping-pong games.
+After Wong informs Daytona that Feng has a weak backhand, Daytona exploits his weakness, fatally electrocuting Feng as he falls into the river.
+Daytona and his friends, along with Feng's slaves, escape in Wong's boat before the facility explodes.
+Two months later, the major characters reunite for the reopening of Wong's rebuilt Mushu shop while also still hosting ping-pong games.
 Wong inadvertently falls down the elevator shaft, to Randy, Rodriguez, and Maggie's shock.